 As explained in the Trickle ICE specification, when a party has completed gathering of ICE candidates it will send an "end-of-candidates indication" to the other party.
 In Jingle, this takes the form of an informational message as described under Informational Messages.
 This specificaton defines only a standalone "end-of-candidates indication" (i.e., not a way to indicate ICE completion in an offer or answer).

-Once the parties have connectivity and therefore the initiator has completed ICE as explained in RFC 5245, the initiator MAY communicate the in-use candidate pair in the signalling channel by sending a transport-info message that contains a <remote-candidate/> element (this maps to the SDP "remote-candidates" attribute as described in Section B.6 of RFC 5245, i.e., remote candidates are "the actual candidates at R that were selected by the offerer", of which there will be only one at this stage of the ICE negotiation).
+Once the parties have connectivity and therefore the initiator has completed ICE for the media stream as explained in RFC 8445 , the initiator MAY communicate the in-use (nominated) candidate pairs in the signalling channel by sending a transport-info message that contains a <remote-candidate/> element for each component of the data stream (this maps to the SDP "remote-candidates" attribute as described in Appendix B of draft-ietf-mmusic-ice-sip-sdp specification, i.e., remote candidates are "the actual candidates at R that were selected by the offerer").

 (In accordance with Jingle core, the responder will also acknowledge the transport-info message.)

-In the unlikely event that one of the parties determines that it cannot establish connectivity even after sending and checking lower-priority candidates, it SHOULD terminate the session as described in XEP-0166.
+In the unlikely event that one of the parties determines that it cannot establish connectivity even after sending and checking lower-priority candidates, it SHOULD terminate the session as described in XEP-0166, or alternatively it may do content-remove or transport-replace.

 Even after media has begun to flow, either party MAY continue to send additional candidates to the other party (e.g., because the user agent has become aware of a new media proxy or network interface card).
 Such candidates are shared by sending a transport-info message.